michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0042.md

 - adj: suffering severe physical strain or distress
 - adj: facing or experiencing financial trouble or difficulty
 ### Family
+- distressed: distressedest, distressedly+
-distressed: distressedest, distressedly+;distress: distressed, distresses, distressful, distressing;distressful: distressfully, distressfulness;distressing: distressingly, distressingness
+- distress: distressed, distresses, distressful, distressing
+- distressful: distressfully, distressfulness
+- distressing: distressingly, distressingness
 ### Examples
 - Those firms were, as many still are, very distressed.
 - Not all civil servants are distressed about the anti-corruption measures.